Updated 7/25/22

 18. Coworking Passport

-A few years ago, Craig Baute of Denver Coworks, spearheaded the creation of a Coworking Passport.
-It is a stunningly-designed and produced booklet that inspired and delighted space operators all over the world and inspired at least one (that I know of) remix by Katharine Chestnut, founder of the Atlanta Coworking Alliance.
-Get creative, help people find the best space for them and help educate your extended community about coworking and all their options.
+Several years ago, Craig Baute of Denver Coworks, spearheaded the creation of a Coworking Passport.
+It is a stunningly-designed and produced booklet that inspired and delighted space operators all over the world and inspired at least one (that I know of) remix by Katharine Chestnut, founder of Alkaloid Networks and the Atlanta Coworking Alliance.
+Get creative, help people find the best space for them and educate your extended community about coworking and all their options.

 19. Workshops or a lunch and learn